jeffbass/imagezmq/SECURITY.md

 ## Reporting a Vulnerability

 If you believe you have discovered a security vulnerability (or any other bug) in imageZMQ, open an issue and let's discuss it.
+Thanks!